Students must have insurance

 All insurance must meet the following requirements:

-- The insurance deductible may not be more than EUR 300.
+- The insurance excess may not be more than EUR 300.

 - Your insurance must be valid when you arrive in Finland.